-US EPA's (2019) Benchmark Dose Software (BMDS version 3.1.1) was used to determine the benchmark response (BMR) and its 95% lower CI (BMCL{1SD}).
+US EPA's (2019) Benchmark Dose Software (BMDS version 3.2) was used to determine the benchmark response (BMR) and its 95% lower CI (BMCL1SD).
 The BMR is 1 SD from the control mean.
-For public health protection, OEHHA used the BMCL{1SD} as the POD.
-US EPA (2012) recommends setting the BMR at 1 SD from the control mean when there is no minimum level of change that is generally considered to be biologically significant for a chosen endpoint, and individual data are not available.
+For public health protection, OEHHA used the BMCL1SD as the POD.
+US EPA (2012) recommends setting the BMR at 1 SD from the control mean when there is no minimum level of change that is generally considered to be biologically significant for a chosen endpoint and individual data are not available.

-BMDS runs were performed using continuous Exponential (M2-M5), Hill, Power, Polynomial (2° and 3°), and Linear restricted and unrestricted models with homo- and hetero-scedastic (same and different variance) assumptions.
-Five viable models were recommended.
-These models had the lowest BMCL{1SD} and AIC (Akaike information criterion)25 values when compared to other models from the same data set, and their BMR and/or BMCL{1SD} values were no more than 1.9 to 5.2 times lower26 than the lowest non-zero dose from the study by Derelanko et al. (1999).
+BMDS runs were performed using continuous Exponential (M2-M5), Hill, Power, Polynomial (2° and 3°), and Linear models with homo- and hetero-scedastic (same and different variance) assumptions.
+Four viable models were recommended (Table 19).
+These recommended models had the lowest BMCL1SD and AIC (Akaike information criterion) values when compared to other models from the same data set.
+Their BMR and/or BMCL1SD values were approximately 3-5 times lower than the lowest non-zero dose from the study by Derelanko et al. (1999).